src-d/hercules/README.md

 written in Go which takes a Git repository and runs a Directed Acyclic Graph (DAG) of [analysis tasks](doc/PIPELINE_ITEMS.md).
 The second is the Python script which draws some predefined plots.
 These two tools are normally used together through a pipe.
 It is possible to write custom analyses using the plugin system.
 It is also possible to merge several analysis results together.
+There is a [presentation](http://vmarkovtsev.github.io/techtalks-2017-moscow-lightning/) available.

 ![Hercules DAG of Burndown analysis](doc/dag.png)
 <p align="center">The DAG of burndown and couples analyses with UAST diff refining.
 Generated with <code>hercules --burndown --burndown-people --couples --feature=uast --dry-run --dump-dag doc/dag.dot https://github.com/src-d/hercules</code></p>

 ![git/git image](doc/linux.png)
-<p align="center">torvalds/linux line burndown (granularity 30, sampling 30, resampled by year)</p>
+<p align="center">torvalds/linux line burndown (granularity 30, sampling 30, resampled by year).
+Generated with <code>hercules --burndown --pb https://github.com/torvalds/linux | python3 labours.py -f pb -m project</code></p>

-There is an option to resample the bands inside `labours.py`, so that you can define a very precise distribution and visualize it different ways.
-Besides, resampling aligns the bands across periodic boundaries, e.g. months or years.
-Unresampled bands are apparently not aligned and start from the project's birth date.

-There is a [presentation](http://vmarkovtsev.github.io/techtalks-2017-moscow-lightning/) available.

 ### Installation
 You are going to need Go (>= v1.8) and Python 2 or 3.